tedneward/Azgaarnoth/Classes/Warlock/Hexblade.md

 Once you bind a specter with this feature, you can't use the feature again until you finish a long rest.

 ## Armor of Hexes
 At 10th level, your hex grows more powerful.
-If the target cursed by your Hexblade’s Curse hits you with an attack roll, roll a d6.
+If the target cursed by your Hexblade's Curse hits you with an attack roll, roll a d6.
 On a 4 or higher, the attack instead misses you, regardless of its roll.

 ## Master of Hexes
 Starting at 14th level, you can spread your Hexblade's Curse from a slain creature to another creature.
 When the creature cursed by your Hexblade's Curse dies, you can apply the curse to a different creature you can see within 30 feet of you, provided you aren't incapacitated.
 When you apply the curse in this way, you don't regain hit points from the death of the previously cursed creature.